Skip to main content

 Degree completion programs come in many different varieties to appeal to a diverse community of learners.
 To maximize the likelihood of completion, it is important for students to choose a program that best aligns with their personal learning preferences.

 For example, in-person courses might be best for students who need the added structure of a classroom setting.
-Online courses, on the other hand, offer increased flexibility.
-Thus, they may be a better fit for students who are completing their degree while working or caring for a family.
+Online courses, on the other hand, offer increased flexibility and may be a better fit for students who are completing their degree while working or caring for a family.
 Hybrid options, which merge in-person and online courses, are also often available.

 For returning students, working professionals, or service members, degree completion programs present a flexible and effective route to completing your education.
 These programs are customized to accommodate the unique backgrounds and aspirations of each individual.